typicaltim/Get-HDDInfo/README.md

 # Get-HDDInfo
 A hacky Powershell script that will grab the hostname for the machine that the HDD was installed with and gives a list of users that were logged into it.
 Works with XP and Windows 7 drives.

+# How do I use it?
+First of all this script was made for a very special purpose, but could be used for a purpose other than my intended one.
+I don't anticipate anyone will reference this let alone actually use this for anything.
+But basically you connect a drive to the computer and note which drive letter the OS partition is on, then tell the script what drive letter that is.
+First an "index number" will be assigned to the drive.
+This is meant to be marked, stickered, etched, or some other way put on the physical drive and then that physical drive would be stored somewhere safe for later reference.
+Then the script will (use a really hacky method that barely works to) grab the last hostname the machine used to join/unjoin a domain from this file I found that logs that info.
+Then it will list all the user folder names into an array.
+The index number, hostname, and user list will all be saved to a CSV after confirmation.
+This CSV is then meant to be queried for whatever purpose.
+At the top of the script is a variable that will determine the location where the CSV file is desired to be.
+This variable is used for reading and writing, make sure to change that before running it.

+# Note
+This is in no way perfect.
+If you do use this, please take a gander at the issues page before running the script.
+I rushed this script together and because of that there are some minor-ish problems. ;)